MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-users/office-365-sign-in.md

 ## How do I enable Office 365 sign-in for Yammer?

-No action is needed to enable Office 365 sign-in for Yammer.
+Yammer will detect when an Azure AD account exists for a user and use Office 365 sign-in for Yammer.
+It's strongly recommended that admins [Enforce Office 365 identity for Yammer users](../configure-your-yammer-network/enforce-office-365-identity.md).

 ## Enforce Office 365 sign-in for all users in the network